-If you think of famous French people, Napoleon Bonaparte and Joan of Arc are often the first to come to mind.
+If you think of famous French people, Napoleon Bonaparte, Louis the Great or "Sun King" and Joan of Arc are often the first to come to mind.
 The history of the French Revolution is explained in schools all over the world.
-But there are so many other great French people you should know.

 On this page, we want to show you some French geniuses, inventors and explorers and you will not be surprised that their work is still treasured all over the world.